websemantics/lcss2php/README.md

       ─┴┴ ─   ┴┴    ─┴┴   ─ ┴┴─   ─┴┴  │      │   │      │   ┴┴ ─  ─┴┴─    ┴┴─   ─┴┴   ─ ┴┴─
                                        ╰──────╯   ╰──────╯
 ```
-> A straightforward library that reads a mixed list of `Less` and `Scss` files to extract their variables and return them as a PHP associative array.
+> A straightforward library that extracts variable declarations from multiple `Less` / `Scss` sources and returns a `PHP` associative array.

 ## Install